Asset finance: The 4 types of asset finance and when you should use them

-Whilst access to finance from traditional banks may become more difficult and more painful to obtain, that is not the case with alternative finance providers like White Oak UK.
+Whilst access to finance from traditional banks may become more difficult and more painful to obtain, that is not the case with alternative finance providers like White Oak.

-There are three principal forms of asset based financing to consider, including lease and hire purchase agreements, as well as additional solutions required for specialist purposes.
+There are three principal types of asset financing to consider, including lease and hire purchase agreements, as well as additional solutions required for specialist purposes.

 |Type||What is it?|

 |1.
 Finance Lease||A leasing agreement where you can rent the asset over an agreed period, up to a maximum longer term of 5 years.

 During the life of the agreement the full value of the asset appears on your balance sheet, and an element of the rental treated as a business expense and passed through the profit and loss account.